 The tireless and devoted hours spent behind the wheel can lead to what's known as "Repetitive driving injuries" for rideshare workers.

 Fortunately, these driving-related issues benefit from chiropractic care.
-One of the tools I use to help Uber and Lyft drivers is the Theragun G2 Pro.
+One of the tools I use to help Uber and Lyft drivers is the Theragun.
 This revolutionary form of vibration therapy can quickly reduce the tension associated with days/weeks worth of driving.

 Unsurprisingly, it has quickly become one of the most popular treatments offered at Chiropractic Saint Louis, and we'd love to show it to you.
-If you're an Uber or Lyft driver in the St. Louis area, please let us know, because you may be entitled to a complimentary session with the TheraGun.
+If you're an Uber or Lyft driver in the St. Louis area, please let us know, because you may be entitled to a complimentary Theragun treatment session.

 Click here to view our hours and location, or schedule an appointment.